Data Protection Policy

 There will Data Processor Contracts’ in place between the Society and all Society Data Processors.

-The Society will carry out annual information management risk assessments and put in place measures required to mitigate risks to member and customer personal data.
+The Society will carry out information management risk assessments every five years and put in place measures required to mitigate risks to member and customer personal data.

 Data Protection by Design